grantcolley/dotnetwhat/README.md

 ```

 ##### Volatile
-`volatile` tells the compiler and CPU:
+`volatile` doesn't make operations on it thread-safe, rather it tells the compiler and CPU:

 > "Always read this value directly from memory, and don't reorder accesses around it."